 On-Page Optimization Guide – Techniques for On-Page SEO

-On-page SEO is half of the equation to achieving high rankings in the SERPs, much less than half the work, and highly misunderstood by many SEOs.
+On-page SEO is half of the equation to achieving high rankings in the SERPs.
+However, it’s much less than half the work and often overcomplicated by many in the industry.

 What is On-Page SEO?

 On-page SEO is the optimization of your website so that it ranks higher in the SERPs and gets more organic traffic.
 This is done by making changes to the content, code, and settings of the website itself.

 On-page optimization does not include link building or other external factors (off-page SEO).
 It also doesn’t include things like design and conversion.
 While these aspects of your website are very important as well, they will not be discussed in this guide.